 Readings in Reproductive and Perinatal Epidemiology (CHSC 548)

 For a full list of courses, please see the MPH Degree Student Handbook.

-Maternal and Child Health students’ field placements are 320 hours and earn students 5 credit hours towards their MPH.
-MCH practica are typically at nonprofit organizations, government entities, or public health agencies, and are an opportunity to apply MCH concepts learned in the classroom and gain experience in practice.
-Click here more information about practicum opportunities.
+Maternal and Child Health students’ field placements are between 192-320 hours and earn students 3-5 credit hours towards their MPH.
+MCH applied practice experiences are typically at nonprofit organizations, government entities, or public health agencies, and are an opportunity to apply MCH concepts learned in the classroom and gain experience in practice.
+Click here more information about applied practice experience opportunities.

 - IL ACEs Response Collaborative presents Shifting the Focus: Prioritizing the Developmental Needs of Infants and Tod… https://t.co/xIVWn03Dur, Sep 16

 - Webinar - Identifying and Engaging Women with Substance Use Disorder in Prenatal Care SEPTEMBER 23, 2019 12:00PM –… https://t.co/brZI8s7VxJ, Sep 13

 - #MCH trainee, Kim Silva, led @uicpublichealth in organizing a donation drive for folks impacted by the… https://t.co/VpW5KmUh1y, Sep 12

 - Webinar: Children in Detention: Critical Clinical, Legal, Policy, and Human Rights Issues for Health Professionals… https://t.co/5cSaPTc5gp, Sep 12